frederic-perez/AmE-dictionary/data/dictionary.md

 __homestretch__ _n_ :three::hammer: (In horse racing, the _homestretch_ is the straight part of a racetrack from the last turn to the finish line.
 It’s often the most exciting part of the race, and excitement or anxiety can sometimes make the _homestretch_ feel like it’s the longest despite it being no longer than any other stretches.)
 __homicide__
 __homie__ _n_ _slang_ _chiefly US_ Short for homeboy or homegirl. _Homies for life._
+__homily__ _n_ /HAH-muh-lee/ A homily is a usually short talk on a religious or moral topic.
+Homily may also refer to an inspirational catchphrase, or to a trite or stale remark.
 __homogenized milk__ _n_ Milk with the fat particles broken up and dispersed uniformly so the cream will not rise.
 __homologate__ _v_ To approve, especially to confirm officially.
 __homophily__